EquiShure®-Time-Released Hindgut Buffer for Horses with Subclinical Acidosis

 Subclinical acidosis is not a novel health risk among domestic animals.
 Researchers first set out to solve the problem of subclinical acidosis in dairy cattle.
 Cows afflicted with rumen acidosis frequently exhibit abnormal or erratic eating patterns.
 More often than not, they eat less and that leads to decreased milk production and reduced profit.
 Therefore, the need to regulate the pH in the rumen became apparent.
 Researchers and dairymen successfully accomplished this by adding a buffer such as sodium bicarbonate to the feed.

 Figure 1.
-Diagram of how subclinical acidosis may occur in the hindgut and howit can
+Diagram of how subclinical acidosis may occur in the hindgut and howit can be attenuated.

 With research on dairy cattle as a premise, the solution for managing horses with subclinical acidosis seemed simple enough: supply a buffer to the hindgut that minimizes fluctuations in pH when significant quantities of easily fermentable carbohydrates are offered.